-- 1. Demonstrate the concepts of distributed systems - 2.
+- 1. Demonstrate the concepts of distributed systems. - 2.
 Design theoretical concepts namely virtual time, agreement and consensus protocol. - 3.
 Build IPC, group communication and RPC Concepts. - 4.
 Distinguish the concepts of DFS and DSM. - 5.
 Identify transaction in distributed environment and associated to namely, concurrency control, deadlocks and error recovery.

 - CO1.
-Analyze and identify the advantages and disadvantages of distributed system Models using characteristics of the distributed system and the desired features. - CO2.
-Summarize the importance of time & global states and coordination & agreement. - CO3.
-Create various aspects of inter process communication, distributed objects and invocation in distributed systems. - CO4.
-Understand the concepts of distributed file systems, distributed shared memory. - CO5.
+Analyze and identify the advantages and disadvantages of distributed system models using characteristics of the distributed system and the desired features. - CO2.
+Understand the importance of time & global states and coordination & agreement. - CO3.
+Understand various aspects of inter process communication. - CO4.
+Understand the concepts of distributed file systems and distributed shared memory. - CO5.
 Describe transactions and concurrency control in distributed systems.